 The application window is now closed for the 2023-2024 cohort.

-The program’s training will take place during scheduled release days and additional days added to the standard teacher work calendar.
+The program’s training will take place during scheduled release days and additional days are added to the standard teacher work calendar.

-**Dates listed are required for all participants.**
+**Training dates are required for all participants.**

 All Chandler RISE teachers will have support from a certified teacher.
 This support may include, but not be limited to, modeling lessons, in the moment coaching, assistance with planning, guidance in data collection and any other systems in place within a classroom and school.

 All Chandler RISE teachers will participate in the district's new teacher mentoring program.
 This support structure includes cohort meetings with an accomplished teacher and others in their first year, 1:1 coaching sessions, and mini conferences that provides learning sessions designed to meet the needs of new teachers.
 Most of these dates will be set by the mentor teacher and the group at the start of the school year.
-The dates for the mini-conferences are TBD for the 2023-2024 school year.

 Training for all Chandler RISE teachers is based on the inTASC Model Core Teaching Standards and Arizona's Professional Teaching standards.
 Every session falls into one of the following categories: